-- (a) Surfacing after turning and before lifting the manikin (DQ22). - (b) Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) when surfacing with the manikin not including the bottom of the pool (DQ17). - (c) Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5 m line (DQ18). - (d) Using an incorrect carrying technique as described in 3.3 Manikins (DQ19). - (e) Releasing the manikin before touching the finish wall/edge (DQ21). - (f) Failure to touch the finish wall/edge (DQ15).
+- Surfacing after turning and before lifting the manikin (DQ22). - B. Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) when surfacing with the manikin not including the bottom of the pool (DQ17). - C. Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5m line (DQ18). - D. Using an incorrect carrying technique as described in S3-3 Manikins (DQ19). - E. Releasing the manikin before touching the finish wall/edge (DQ21). - F. Failure to touch the finish wall/edge (DQ15).

-3.10 MANIKIN CARRY WITH FINS (100 m)
+10. MANIKIN CARRY WITH FINS (100M)

-FIGURE 4: MANIKIN CARRY WITH FINS (100 M)
+FIGURE 4: MANIKIN CARRY WITH FINS (100M).

-With a dive start on an acoustic signal, the competitor swims 50 m freestyle wearing fins and then recovers a submerged manikin to the surface within

-10 m of the turn wall.
+With a dive start on an acoustic signal, the competitor swims 50m freestyle wearing fins and then recovers a submerged manikin to the surface within 10m of the turning wall.
 The competitor carries the manikin to touch the finish wall/edge of the pool.